sagold/json-editor/packages/headless-json-editor/README.md

 };
 ```

 Witin `onEvent` you have access to all events omitted.
-You can hook into changes and modify the root state.
-When chaning the state you have to pass a list of changes back to the editor for further processing:
+You can hook into changes and modify the state.
+When chaning the state you have to pass back a list of changes to the editor for further processing:

 ```ts
 import { Plugin, isChange } from 'headless-json-editor';